Louise van Panhuys: Marriage

 In 1805, she married a widowed Dutch officer, Willem Benjamin van Panhuys (1764–1816).
 In 1811, they traveled to Suriname, where he had a coffee plantation inherited from his deceased first wife.
 They later acquired the sugar cane plantation Alkmaar there as well.
 In early 1816, Suriname—which has been occupied by the English since 1804—returned to Dutch rule.
 Willem was appointed Governor-General by King William I of the Netherlands, but his tenure in office lasted only a few months as he died in July 1816.
 Louise then moved back to Frankfurt, where she lived in a house that had once belonged to Matthäus Merian the Younger.

 Art

 Louise van Panhuys mainly painted watercolors of plant specimens, with attention to scientific accuracy.
 She was influenced by the botanical art of Maria Sibylla Merian and the travel writings of Alexander von Humboldt.
 During her years in Suriname, she painted some 90 watercolors, now housed Frankfurt University Library.

 In 1898, her work was shown publicly for the first time by the Senckenberg Nature Research Society.
-More recently, exhibitions showcasing her work have been mounted by the Frankfurt University Library (1991) and the Frankfurter Sparkasse (2009).
+More recently, exhibitions showcasing her work have been mounted by the Frankfurt University Library (1991), the Frankfurter Sparkasse (2009) and Stedelijk Museum Alkmaar (2022).